-- HOPE Team Expansion Pilot and the - Case Management at Drop In Center
+- HOPE Team Expansion Pilot and the - Case Management at Drop In Center community partners.

-This project will support Orange County residents that are homeless and/or impoverished accessing resources with community partners.
 Nationally, over 50% of unsheltered homeless are tri-morbid.
 The goal of these projects is to connect the vulnerable to resources to include medical, housing, and other needed community resources as well as preventing the spread of COVID-19.